-This fuel meter is equipped with a self-diagnosis system.
 If a problem is detected in the fuel tank electrical circuit, the fuel level segments, frame, and "" will flash repeatedly.
-If this occurs, have a Yamaha dealer check the vehicle.
+Have a Yamaha dealer check the vehicle.

 Eco indicator

 1. Eco indicator "ECO"

 This indicator comes on when the vehicle is being operated in an environmentally friendly, fuel-efficient manner.
 The indicator goes off when the vehicle is stopped.